 Consistent Action Brings Results

-Continuing to harness my craft by writing daily.
-I know that I’ve always wanted to be at home with my kids and that will never change.
+Each day when I pick up a pen, I’m harnessing my craft.
+It’s always been the plan to be at home with my kids and that will never change.
 Working from home and having my own schedule is amazing.
-But let’s be honest, there are so many distractions.